Day Trip Guide: MONA Tasmania + Hobart Ferry to MONA

 - Private lounge, bar, and front-facing deck (for your very best Leo+Kate impression)

-- Complementary drinks, including a great selection of Moorilla Winery wines and Moo Brew beers (non-alcoholic options are also available) – the mimosas were proving very popular on our trip in the morning
+- Complimentary drinks, including a great selection of Moorilla Winery wines and Moo Brew beers (non-alcoholic options are also available) – the mimosas were proving very popular on our trip in the morning

 - Complementary plates of delicious tapas – the lightly seared tuna with sweet corn and salsa was amazing!